Li Gong (computer scientist)

-Gong Li (宫力 (宮力, Gōng Lì)), also known in English as Li Gong, is CEO of Linaro Ltd, a British company headquartered in Cambridge, U.K., developing systems software for the Arm ecosystem.
-He was previously the Founder and CEO of Acadine Technologies, a systems software company specializing in mobile operating systems for mobile, wearable, and IoT devices.
+Gong Li (宫力 (宮力, Gōng Lì)), also known in English as Li Gong, is a Chinese businessman and computer scientist.
+He is CEO of Linaro, a British software company headquartered in Cambridge, UK, developing systems software for the Arm ecosystem.
+He was previously the founder and CEO of Acadine Technologies, a systems software company specializing in mobile operating systems for mobile, wearable, and IoT devices.
 Acadine’s core product H5OS was a web-centric operating system that was primarily based on the open web standard HTML5.
-It was derived from Firefox OS, whose development Li had overseen as President of Mozilla Corporation.
+It was derived from Firefox OS, whose development Li had overseen as president of Mozilla Corporation.

 Education

 Born and raised in Beijing, Gong obtained B.S./M.S. at Tsinghua University, Beijing, and a PhD at the University of Cambridge, UK, all in computer science.

 Academic achievements

 Li Gong has 22 issued US patents and co-authored three books (published by Addison Wesley and O'Reilly), many technical articles, and 8 general articles in the science journal Nature.
 He won the Best Paper Award at the 1989 IEEE Symposium on Security and Privacy, and received the 1994 Leonard G. Abraham Prize given by the IEEE Communications Society for "the most significant contribution to technical literature in the field of interest of the IEEE."